-white sawdust.
-The organic accelerator led, more or less, to the same increases amounting to 0.43% in case of red sawdust and 0.46% in case of white sawdust.
-These increases markedly raised the total N contents at the end of sawdust composting over those recorded in other local composts.
+Both red and white sawdust had low contents of total nitrogen, that is, 0.15 and 0.11% respectively.
+The initial treatments increased the total N contents several times to 0.47% in the case of red sawdust and to 0.48% in the case of white sawdust.
+The organic accelerator led, more or less, to the same increases amounting to 0.43% in the case of red sawdust and 0.46% in the case of white sawdust.
+These increases markedly raised the total N contents at the end of sawdust composting, over those recorded in other local composts.
 This however, might be ascribed to the initial low contents of total N. Such increases amounted to 167 and 250% from the initial values in non-biofortified and biofortified controls of red sawdust compost respectively.
-However, the recorded increases in total N contents in red sawdust composts, from the initial values, reached 213, 287 and 279 and 354% in non-biofortified and biofortified composts receiving either chemical or organic accelerator respectively.

-More or less the same level of total N contents was recorded in case of white sawdust composts and the results followed the same trends displayed in case of red sawdust.
-The total N contents increased by 164 and 208%, from the initial values, in non-biofortified and biofortified control composts respectively.
-While in composts receiving either chemical or organic accelerator the increases in total N contents reached 219, 244 and 311, 326%, from the initial values, in non-biofortified and biofortified treatments respectively.
+However, the recorded increases in total N contents in red sawdust composts from the initial values, reached 213, 287 and 279, 354% in nonbiofortified and biofortified composts receiving either chemical or organic accelerator respectively.
+More or less the same level of total N contents was recorded in the case of white sawdust composts and the results followed the same trends displayed in the case of red sawdust.
+The total N contents increased by 164 and 208% from the initial values, in non-biofortified and biofortified control composts respectively.
+While in composts receiving either chemical or organic accelerator, the increases in total N contents reached 219, 244 and 311, 326%, from the initial values, in